Why was the 1821 Appeal needed?

-"Our 1821 Appeal matters to me as we intend to achieve exactly that aim.
+"Our 1821 Appeal mattered to me as we intended to achieve exactly that aim.
 As an Honorary Graduate of Heriot-Watt, I am especially proud to champion a cause so close to my heart at my honorary alma mater.

 "At Heriot-Watt University, we have been pioneering in improving access to education for 200 years.
 Our ethos, ‘to benefit and shape society by providing educational opportunities for students to develop their talents', underpinned the foundation of our institution in 1821.
 It remains a guiding principle for the University today.

 "Our vision has always been to bring together the best minds, from all backgrounds, to learn, share and collaborate to change the world for the better.
-The 1821 Appeal is absolutely vital for achieving our vision.
+The 1821 Appeal has been absolutely vital for achieving our vision.

 "The 1821 Appeal is the cornerstone of our new global access and inclusion strategy.
 This strategy is driving our approach to widening participation in the broadest ways possible.
 Our aspiration is to shape Heriot-Watt to be a place where everyone is empowered to thrive, especially since the impact of the Covid-19 pandemic has been felt hardest by those from more vulnerable backgrounds.